PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

 </figure>

-Towards the bottom of the page you will find a link for "SRA" under the heading "Relations".
+Towards the bottom of the page you will find a link for **SRA** under the heading **Relations**.

 <figure markdown="span">
   ![SRA Relations](../img/relations.png){ width="600"}
 </figure>

-Clicking on this link takes you to a page that lists all the biological samples for the study - each with a link to their specific runs and files.
-If we were only interested in one sample, we could follow the relevant link and find its runs.
-But generally we want the files for all samples and their replicates, and to find this in one comprehensive list, we use the **run selector**.
-Navigate to the bottom of the page and click "send to" and click the radio button for "run selector", and then press "go".
+Clicking on this link takes you to a page listing all the biological samples for the study, each with links to their specific sequencing runs and files.
+If we were only interested in one sample, we could follow the relevant link and find its associated sequencing runs.
+However, since we typically need files for multiple samples and their replicates, we will use **Run Selector** to obtain a comprehensive list.

+To do this, scrolls to the bottom of the page and click **Send to**, select the radio button for **Run Selector**, and then press **Go**.

 <figure markdown="span">
   ![Run Selector](../img/selector.png){ width="600"}
 </figure>

+***

 ## Run selector
 You'll notice that the run selector has aggregated all the information for the study samples, including a table of metadata at the top, giving information on:

   + LibraryLayout - whether the reads were sequenced using single or paired end sequencing
   + Platform - which sequencing technology was used
   + Organism
   + Instrument
   + Cell type/ tissue type
   ... and other useful information that should be noted for downstream analysis.

 <figure markdown="span">
   ![Run Selector Table](../img/table.png){ width="600"}